pasquale90/java_sudoku/README.md

 In order to compile successively the program, the "path" variable ought to be changed appropriately, according to the corresponding user's local path, where the program is located.
-This variable is located in the class "Users" as a private field and also in the class "SudokuLogic" whithin the "readSudokuFile" function.
+This variable is located in the class:
+- [User](code/ErgasiaJavaSudoku/src/ergasiajavasudoku/User.java) as a private field,
+- [SudokuLogic](code/ErgasiaJavaSudoku/src/ergasiajavasudoku/SudokuLogic.java) whithin the "readSudokuFile" function.